Powerchu/sdbf/README.md

 Lazy and cheap people who does not want to use programs like CCleaner.
 This is a launch-once-and-forget kinda deal.

 ## How to use
+  0. Download by clicking the green <Code> button -> Download As Zip.
   1. Extract the batch file to the folder that you want to create managed folders (usually this is C:\users\xx\downloads)
   2. Run the batch file with admin privileges.
 Either press N or ignore the prompt for 5 seconds.
   3. This will do three things:<br>